kosatnkn/catalyst/README.md

 ## Special Notes

+### Configurations
+Configuration files for a `Catalyst` project can be found in `configs` directory.

+Initially you will have a set of config files with the extension of `.yaml.example`.
+You can create `.yaml` configuration files using these **example** files as a template.

 ### The Sample Set
 We have included a sample set of endpoints and their corresponding controller and domain logic by default.